Andrew-Hogan/easymunk/README.md

 EasyMunk.change_function_syntax_defaults_and_order() & EasyMunk.change_default_dict_keys()

-* Neither of these are necessary.
+* There is no need to change either of these.
 However, you might want to do so anyways without changing a \_private attribute.
 Recommendations on using the provided EasyMunk class attributes to change different operations such as dict key names and first-attempt function syntax / syntax attempt order to be completed.
 However, documentation on what each class variable is responsible for is available within the EasyMunk module.

 ## Copyright